Tajamul-Husen/Vulkan_Sandbox/README.md

 # Vulkan_Sandbox
-A vulkan sandbox for learning and testing vulkan graphics api.
+A vulkan sandbox to learn and experiment with vulkan graphics api.

+## Usage
+Run `scripts/build.bat`.